-Survivor benefit (provident fund): A lump sum equal to the total employee and employer contributions (Accounts 1 and 2), plus compound interest, minus drawdown payments.
+Survivor benefit (provident fund): A lump sum of total employee and employer contributions (Accounts 1 and 2) plus compound interest minus drawdown payments is paid.

 The interest rate is set annually by the government on the recommendation of the Employees Provident Fund Board.
-The interest paid by the Board in 2007 was 5.85%.
+The interest paid by the Board in 2009 was 5.65%.